pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Background

-I have a number of remote domestic switching requirements on my boat that either don't warrant the expense of NMEA 2000 hardware or are in locations that are difficult to reach from the installed NMEA bus.
+I have a number of remote switching requirements on my boat that either don't warrant the expense of NMEA 2000 hardware or are in locations that are difficult to reach from the installed NMEA bus.

 The UK supplier Devantech manufactures the DS range of wireless and wired Ethernet relay modules that I felt could serve as N2K switchbank